dfelinto/blender-manual/manual/video_editing/sequencer/sidebar/strip.rst

    FPS
       Movie strip only -- The frame rate encoded into the video file.
-      If this value does not match the scene :ref:`Frame Rate <bpy.types.RenderSettings.fps>` the percieved speed of the media will be wrong unless the speed is :ref:`changed <video_editing-change_fps>` to account for the difference in frame rate.
+      If this value does not match the scene :ref:`Frame Rate <bpy.types.RenderSettings.fps>` the perceived speed of the media will be wrong unless the speed is :ref:`changed <video_editing-change_fps>` to account for the difference in frame rate.